Call 01534 733162

 Small electronic sit-stand desks start at around £500.

 A cheaper alternative to replacing your current desk with a sit-stand version would be an adjustable desk raiser.
 These sit on your original desk and elevate to allow you to switch between sitting and standing postures.

 Varidesk are a well-established desk raise brand offering two-tier designs and models large enough to accommodate dual-monitor setups.
-You can also find a range of cheaper alternatives on amazon.

 Simple, practical advice for creating a healthier workspace.
 Includes: